danielkrupinski/Osiris/README.md

 ### Linux
 #### Compiling from source
-Open a terminal in the directory of this repository:
+Open a terminal in the directory of this repository and run `build`.
-    - Ubuntu: run `build-ubuntu`
-    - Arch: run `build-arch`
 The scripts ensure that you have the needed dependencies installed and will build the project with gcc.

 #### Injecting